cdsalmons/arya/README.md

 - [Auryn](https://github.com/rdlowrey/Auryn) for: automated dependency injection
 - [Artax](https://github.com/rdlowrey/Artax) for: running automated tests

-> **NOTE:** Artax requires PHP 5.4+, however the Artax library is only used for running test suites.
-> All library code is expected to work in PHP 5.3+ production environments.

 **Github**

 You can clone the latest Arya iteration at anytime from the github repository.
 By using the